UQ-RCC/hpc-docs/Bunya-User-Guide.md

 [General overview of Q RDM](https://youtu.be/zI3jQfaSyCQ)<br>
 [Q RDM on HPC](https://youtu.be/kX1k--eXndM)<br>

-## What is changing
+## Hardware

-Bunya replaces Awoonga and FlashLite (and eventually Tinaroo).

-**Hardware:**

-- Bunya currently has around 6000 cores, with 96 physical cores per node.
+- Bunya currently has around 6000 cores, with 96 physical cores per compute node.
   - (2 \* 48 core CPUs per node).
+- The queue allows 2 \* 96 = 192 threads per compute node (requested by `--cpus-per-task`)
 - These CPUs are based on AMD (epyc3 Milan).
-They are not Intel CPUs as was the case with FlashLite and Tinaroo.
+They are not Intel CPUs and any software that has been compiled on other HPCs with Intel CPUs will be required to be recompiled on Bunya.
 - These CPU cores are based on the industry standard x86\_64 architecture.
-- Each standard Bunya node has 2TB of RAM.
+- Each standard Bunya compute node has 2TB of RAM (2000000M is the maximum that can be requested in jobs).
-- There are also 3 high memory nodes that each have 4TB of RAM.
+- There are also 3 high memory nodes that each have 4TB of RAM (4000000M is the maximum that can be requested in jobs).

-**Resource Scheduler:**

-- Bunya uses the [Slurm](https://slurm.schedmd.com/pdfs/summary.pdf) scheduler and batch queue system which is different to the PBS scheduler and batch queue used on FlashLite and Tinaroo.
-Users will not be able to reuse their PBS scripts from Tinaroo/FlashLite but will have to change to Slurm scripts.
 - Bunya is currently CPU only for the standard user.
 The standard queues do not have GPU hardware resources associated with them yet.

-**Software:**

-- Software is still available via the [module system](https://modules.readthedocs.io/en/latest/) as it was on FlashLite and Tinaroo.
-- Bunya will, however, have different software and versions installed than Tinaroo, FlashLite or Awoonga did.
+- Users have a location in `/home` and `/scratch/user`.
+- RDMs are located in `/QRISdata`.
+These are automounted and there is no need to request a RDM to be mounted on Bunya.
+- The quota in `/home` is 50GB and 1 million files
+- The quota in `/scratch/user` is 150GB and 100000 files.
-- Users should use module avail to check which software and their versions are installed.
+- User can use the command `rquota` to check on quotas and usage.
-- Users who install their own software are required to recompile their software for Bunya.
-- Users are able to utilise software container technology on Bunya.

-## What remains the same

-- Locations for data: `/home`, `/scratch/user`, `/scratch/project` and `/QRISdata` remain the same.
-- `/RDS` has been retired (it was set up as a link to `/QRISdata` so for users accustomed to `/RDS` it is just the name that is changing) and users are now required to use `/QRISdata`.
-- Users will see the same data in `/home`, `/scratch/user`, `/scratch/project` and `/QRISdata` on Tinaroo/FlashLite and Bunya.
-There will be no need for users to transfer any data from Tinaroo/FlashLite before using Bunya.
+- Users can request a shared scratch space for their group if more space is required.
+Email rcc-support@uq.edu.au for the application form.

 # Guide